-The Senate is also seeking to give small banks a reprieve from mortgage lending rules that require banks to disclose detailed information on whom they are lending to.
+The new law gives small banks a reprieve from mortgage lending rules that require banks to disclose detailed information on whom they are lending to.

-Banks originating less than 500 loans each year would no longer have to report racial data, including the race and ethnicity of their borrowers.
+Banks originating fewer than 500 loans each year no longer have to report racial data, including the race and ethnicity of their borrowers.

-Smaller banks with less than $10 billion in assets would not be required to follow the underwriting standards set forth under Dodd-Frank, which aimed to ensure institutions were not loaning to people who were likely to default.
+Smaller banks with less than $10 billion in assets are not required to follow the underwriting standards set forth under Dodd-Frank, which aim to ensure institutions are not loaning to people who are likely to default.